This article describes more technically how LotAtc server works with DCS.

 More details on update units processing

-In the config.lua, are defined :
+In the config.lua, the following are defined:

 For example: